luxflux/old-luxflux.github.com/source/_posts/2012-11-25-gem-version-reader.markdown

 version_reader.normal # Output: 0.4.2
 ```

-If you don't like this output, just create a flavor to create a
+If you don't like this output, just write a flavor to add a
 different one.
 There is already a Rails-flavor which adds some
 additional output formats: